micahflack/mangabot/README.md

 # mangabot
-Pythonic Discord bot for creating catalouges of users, sources, and mangas for later notification of new releases
+Python Discord bot for creating catalouges of users, sources, and mangas for later notification of new releases

 ## Bots dbs
 Most information used by the bot is stored/configured within four .json files: